usnistgov/psc-ns3/src/nist/examples/wns3-2017/README.txt

 validation.
 Users can modify the parameters values with those suggested in the commented lines.

+NOTE: gawk 4.0.0 or later is required because the script uses multi-dimensional arrays.

 2. Output
 The master script will compute the mean and standard deviation of the PSCCH resource collision ratios, and other PSCCH error ratios corresponding to each